Introduction to Hiring Mistakes

 2. Improving your Advertisement

-The result is a host of irrelevant resumes and wastage of money.
+The result is a host of irrelevant resumes and a wastage of money.
 The advt. should contain a complete and accurate job profile and at the same time has to be catchy enough.
 For example, you may try to make it more appealing or teasing like an advertisement for sourcing ace salesmen could read.
-“If you have the fire under your belly, then we have the job for you”
+“If you have the fire under your belly, then we have the job for you.”

 It is disheartening to see an advertisement contain a lot of information portraying the company rather than the role profile being sought.
 Information about the organization can any which ways be obtained from the website address mentioned in the adv.
 There is no need to elaborate much about the Company.